frnsimoes/frnsimoes.github.io/content/posts/memory-ramblings.md

 title = "Rambling about virtual memory, faults, etc."
 +++

+The other day I was reading `mmap` documentation and there's flag named `MAP_HUGETLB`.
+A [huge page](https://man7.org/linux/man-pages/man2/mmap.2.html) is a page that is bigger than the default page size of a system.
+In a linux machine, you can check the default page size with `getconf PAGE_SIZE`.
+In my case, it's `4096` bytes.
+We can also check the `HugePageSize` in the machine: `cat /proc/meminfo`.
+In my case: `Hugepagesize: 2048 kB`.

+**but what are these pages, and why do they have sizes?**

+The history of memory abstraction implementation in operating systems is both confusing and complex.
+I like how Tanenbaum mentions that early machines didn't have any kind of memory abstraction; all they could access was the physical memory.
+Imagine the horror: two programs couldn't run concurrently without crashing because one process could overwrite the memory locations of another.
+There was no notion of address space.

+Before paging, the implementations required memory blocks to be contiguous.
+The stack and heap grew in direct opposition, leading to inevitable waste of space in the middle of the memory block (I highly recommend OSTEP for studying base-and-bounds and segmentation).

-Virtual addresses need to be translated into physical addresses.
-The TLB (translation lookaside buffer) is a cache that helps with this translation.
-It is a small cache that stores the most recent translations.
-If the translation is not in the TLB (TLB miss), the MMU needs to look it up in the page table (page walk).
-The lookup may also fail if there is no available translation for the virtual address.
-In this case, the OS sends a segment fault signal to the program, which can handle it or crash.
+Nowadays, we use paging.
+The address space is composed of pages of `PAGE_SIZE`.
+These pages aren't contiguous but are instead mapped.
+We now use lookups: virtual addresses must be translated into physical addresses.
+The TLB (Translation Lookaside Buffer) is a cache that aids in this translation.
+If the translation is not found in the TLB (a TLB miss), the MMU performs a lookup in the page table (a page walk).
+This lookup can also fail if there is no available translation for the virtual address.
+In such cases, the OS sends a segmentation fault signal to the program, which can then handle it or crash.

-**A brief detour: segfault**
+**segmentation fault**

 A segment fault can be emulated with a simple C program: